Guide: Basic test case messaging

 In terms of test suite structure, we will update the existing test suite rather than create a new one.
 You will do so by complementing the existing test case with two additional ones, one to receive a purchase order and the other to send it.
 Note that you could define only a single test case both for sending and receiving but doing so would suggest that it is a messaging sequence defined as an expected process in the specification.
 Since there is no such process defined, the cleaner approach is to create distinct test cases as this allows conformance testing to focus separately on sending and receiving.

-To better understand this choice consider a retailer system that has successfully implemented the service interface (i.e. it can receive purchase orders) but has not yet been able to send them to other retailers.
+To better understand this choice, consider a retailer system that has successfully implemented the service interface (i.e. it can receive purchase orders) but has not yet been able to send them to other retailers.
 If you define a single test case that e.g. first expects the system to receive a purchase order and then to send one, this would fail even though the receiving part is successful.
-Moreover, if the steps are reversed in the test case, the system would be unable to test its working receive implementation as it would be blocked by its failure to send.

-Finally, regarding the purchase orders sent by the simulator to retailer systems, we will assume for simplicity that you will use a fixed one that will be bundled in the test suite.
+Regarding the purchase orders sent by the test bed to retailer systems, we will assume for simplicity use of a fixed one that will be bundled in the test suite.

 Step 3: Update the test suite file